What is a Substance Use Disorder (SUD)?

 - Drug detox.
 This is the first step in recovery.
 Medically-supervised detox helps you safely and comfortably withdraw from the substance so you can become stable and enter treatment.
 During detox, you may receive medications (depending on the substance of abuse) to help minimize withdrawal symptoms and prevent relapse.

-- Inpatient rehab.
+- Inpatient rehabilitation.
 You live at a treatment facility and receive round-the-clock care and monitoring, as well as different forms of therapy and medication if appropriate.
 Inpatient rehab can take place in different settings, such as hospitals or residential facilities.

 - Outpatient rehab.
 You live at home but travel to a facility for treatment.
 Intensive forms of outpatient rehab include partial hospitalization or intensive outpatient programs, which require treatment for several hours per day, most days a week, or less intense settings where you may only attend treatment once a week.